Tox/Tox-Client-Standard/communication/message_formatting.md

       given it doesn't conflict with this standard.

 - **3.5.4** ![](/badge/req.png) A sending client must not insert or remove any content/data
   from any message, of any type.
-Clients may trim white space from a text messages with the exception of newline and carriage returns, they must not be altered in any way.
+Clients may trim extraneous white space (except for carriage returns and new lines) from messages.
+Messages may not be altered in any other way.

 - **3.5.5** ![](/badge/req.png) Sent messages must be strictly compatible with UTF-8.